 Professor Roya Ghafele

 In 2002 she was selected as the only Austrian in several years to represent the Republic of Austria within the United Nations.
-Subsequently she worked as an Economist with the U.N.’s World Intellectual Property Organization (WIPO) and the Organization for Economic Cooperation and Development (OECD) for over six years.
-In this role she offered strategic advice on Intellectual Property and Technology Transfer to Governments in Europe, Asia and the Middle East.
-In 2000 she started her career with the management consulting firm McKinsey & Company, where she moved from a five year long experience as a ballet dancer.
+Subsequently she worked as an Economist with the U.N.’s World Intellectual Property Organization (WIPO), where she moved from Paris based OECD (the Organization for Economic Cooperation and Development).
+In this role she offered strategic advice on Intellectual Property and Competition to Governments in Europe and Asia.
+In 2000 she started her career with the management consulting firm McKinsey & Company, which she exchanged for a previous career as a ballet dancer.

 Her Ph.D. was awarded the Theodor Koerner Research Prize by the President of the Republic of Austria.
 Dr. Ghafele was trained at Johns Hopkins University, School of Advanced International Studies, the Sorbonne and Vienna University.
 During the course of her studies she was four times awarded the Vienna University Grant for Excellence in Studies.
 She is native in German and fluent in English, French and Italian and has some basic understanding of Persian.